 There is no affinity between the client and the server.
 Any server will fulfil a request as long as the request has the access token.

-There is no need to maintain session separately.
+Unless your session data is large, there is no need to maintain session separately.
 The expiry on the access token represents the session.
 The request doesn’t need to have come to the same server before in order to preserve session information.
 No session history need be created with each individual resource server.

-Since the access token can be encrypted, it can be protected from man in the middle attacks.
+Since the access token can be encrypted or signed, it can be protected from man in the middle attacks.

-The best practice is to perform token based authorization on a secure channel such as SSL/TLS/HTTPS.
-This adds an extra layer of security to your application.
+It is mandated that we perform token based authorization on a secure channel such as SSL/TLS/HTTPS.

-Since this authentication scheme is not cookie based, it wiggles around vulnerabilities such as Cross Site Request Forgery (XSRF).

-Securing Bookyard with Json Web Tokens (JWT’s)
+Securing Bookyard with JSON Web Tokens (JWT’s)

 When the user clicks the Login button on the Login dialog, the client application composes a Json Web Token containing the following claims: